Uniswap/analytics-events/README.md

 | `modal`     | A modal, if one exists at the time of the event.                                                                                      |
 | `element`   | The most specific element that triggered the event such as a specific button or link.                                                 |

 No specific context is required and any or all of these trace fields may be null.
-Use these as it makes sense for your context.
+Use these as it makes sense for your context, and define possible values in this repository.

 ### Event Naming